Digital-Naturalism-Laboratories/Mothbox/docs/docs/usage/basic.md

 # Deploy
-- [ ] Arm mothbox with jumper wires in "armed" position.
+- [ ] Arm Mothbox.
+The mothbox has two jumper wires that keep it from turning itself on until it is deployed.
+Arm your mothbox by disconnecting the wires from each other putting them in the "armed" position.
-- [ ] Add packet of silica drying gel inside box.
+- [ ] Add Silica.
+Add packet of silica drying gel inside box.
+- [ ] Check Lights.
+The mothbox is set to run according to a schedule automatically, so it probably won't be running when you are setting it up, but you can visually check that things are ok, because there should be a RED led light on the Pi (the pi's off light) and the battery's green lights should always be on.
-- [ ] Make sure box is fully closed.
+- [ ] Close Box.
+Make sure box is fully closed and no wires are caught in the door.
-- [ ] Check lens and clean if necessary
+- [ ] Inspect Lens.
+Check lens for dirt and clean if necessary.
-- [ ] Strap mothbox to a tree or tripod.
-Make sure there are no obstacles between the box and the target.
+- [ ] Hang Mothbox.
+Strap mothbox to a tree or tripod.
+Make sure there are no obstacles (like leaves or tall grasses) that may blow between the box and the target.

+{: .warning }
-warning: Don't look directly at UV light.
+> warning: Don't look directly at UV light.
 UV is very bright but invisible to your eye.
 Can cause eye pain or headaches with long exposure.
 Use eye protection if working with mothbox for extended periods while it's on.

+{: .note }
-Default schedule: mothbox will take photos from 19:30-20:30, 22:30-23:30, 1:30-2:30, and 4:30-5:30.
+> Default schedule: mothbox will take photos from 19:30-20:30, 22:30-23:30, 1:30-2:30, and 4:30-5:30.
 If you want it to take photos at different times, change the settings.

 Collect
 - [ ] Collect the mothbox.
 Make note of any damage, such as water inside case or physical injury.